pfrent/AI_implementations/README.txt

-The datasets I posted works for both the implementation and can be used to spot differences between ACO and GA.
+The datasets I posted works for both implementations and can be used to spot differences between ACO and GA.